joeynaor/jfrog-flux-test/README.md

   --interval 1m0s \
   --export > helmrelease-artifactory.yaml
 ```
-This will give us a basic HelmRelease YAML file called **helmrelease-artifactory.yaml** which is equivalent to deploying the Artifactory Chart with the default values.
+This will generate a basic HelmRelease YAML file called **helmrelease-artifactory.yaml** which is equivalent to deploying the Artifactory Chart with the default values.

-We can some custom modifications such the chart-specific values (values.yaml) and allowing Flux CD to apply changes to the cluster even if pods are marked as not ready:
+We can add some custom modifications such the chart-specific values (values.yaml) and allowing Flux CD to apply changes to the cluster even if pods are marked as not ready:
 ```
 ---
 apiVersion: helm.toolkit.fluxcd.io/v2beta1